 Seinfeld immortalized a problem associated with distracted driving when Kramer crashed his car because he was staring at a shirtless Sue Ellen Mishke.
 Of course, there are many problems associated with distracted driving, but during the holiday season, elaborate (and some might say gaudy) Christmas light decorations are often cited as a cause.
 This issue became especially contentious in 2005, when Ohio’s Carson Williams coated his home with 25,000 lights, shining bright and set to music.
 (The songs were Frosty the Snowman, God Bless the USA, and Wizards of Winter.)

 For a week, Williams’ display received national media attention, and attracted hoards of viewers, who lined the streets trying to sneak a peak.
 But the attention grew dangerous when this traffic led to a car accident outside Williams’ house.
 In response, the Dayton Sheriff’s office asked Williams to shut down the $10,000 Christmas display.
-Williams complied, but the incident didn’t stop him from creating new elaborate Christmas displays in 2006 and 2007, photos of which can be seen here.
+Williams complied, but the incident didn’t stop him from creating new elaborate Christmas displays in 2006 and 2007.

 Over in Germany, one man sustained holiday injuries even after the holidays were all over.
 Hoping to get rid of his Christmas tree, the man threw it out the window.
 Unfortunately, he became tangled with the tree and flew out of the window with it, falling 22 feet from his third-story apartment.
 He was later rushed to the hospital in critical condition with a severe head injury after witnesses saw the fall.